 Now it’s time for the fun part – writing the code.

 Because this is just an exercise in web design and you don’t need the world to see it, you can just save your HTML locally and view it in your browser.
 So the only thing you’ll need to set up is a text editor.

 If you do want to share your ‘creation’ with others, you can use Dropbox to host your HTML.
-Take a look at this blog post for steps on how to do that.
+This page has steps on how to do that.

-But in my case, I’m on WordPress, so I need my code to be properly hosted on the world wide web.
+But our example is on WordPress, so we need our code to be properly hosted on the world wide web.
 As the world won’t be seeing your site, it’s OK to use a free host.
-The one I went with was 000WebHost.
+A recommended host is 000WebHost.

 So get your environment set up, and then you can start coding.
 Developer tools will be a great help to you when doing this, and if there’s anything you can’t figure out, you can always just go back to the source code and see how it’s done.